 There are a few different things you should consider when deciding if glass shower doors are right for your home.

 Budgeting for your new shower

-How much do you have to spend on your renovation, and your shower?
-A simple rod and shower curtain are a less expensive option for your bathroom, but it may not give your bathroom the open and airy feel you want.
+How much do you have to spend on your renovation and your shower?
+A simple rod and shower curtain is a less expensive option for your bathroom.
+But it may not give your bathroom the open and airy feel you want.

 How much space is in your bathroom?